 DHA (docosahexaenoic acid) for the baby's brain

-Vegetable oils also contain omega-3 and omega-6, but the organism has to convert these fatty acids into DHA.
+Vegetable oils also contain omega-3 and omega-6, but the human body has to convert these fatty acids into DHA.
 Firstly, this is only partially possible and secondly, DHA from herring, mackerel or salmon is directly available to the body.
 However, many pregnant women do not like the smell of fish.
 Capsules with fish oil or algae oil are recommended for these women.

 Magnesium to relax muscles